 Sauteed Spring Vegetables

-These vegetables are used as a bed for salmon, but would also be good as a side dish with grilled meat or on their own as a warm salad.
+These vegetables are used as a bed for Salmon with Warm Passion-Fruit Vinaigrette, but would also be good as a side dish with grilled meat or on their own as a warm salad.

 - 1 tablespoon plus 1/2 teaspoon salt